cboulanger/citext/README.md

 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain layout
 ```
-The outputs of this step are "Layout files", which will be located in this directory :
+The outputs of this step are "Layout files", which will be available in this directory :
 ```
 $ cd excite-docker/Data/2-layouts
 ```